venusaim23/Alan-Todo-Template/README.md

 <img src="./Images/fork.png" title="Fork" align="center" />

 ### Step 2: Clone your repository
-After forking the repository head over to your copy and fork clone the repository in your local system.
+After forking the repository head over to your fork and clone the repository in your local system.
+There are two ways to clone your repository

+- Open Android Studio and click on `Get from VCS`.
+Type the URL that you copied and select the destination.
+Your project will be cloned and open in Android Studio.
+</br></br>(OR)</br></br>
+- Open Terminal, navigate to the folder where you want to store the project and type `git clone "URL that you copied"`.
+A folder will be created named `Alan-Todo`.
 Open the project with Android Studio.

 Your JDK version might mismatch, so select "Use Embedded JDK" when prompted in android studio.
 <img src="./Images/clone.png" title="Fork" align="center" />

 ### Step 3: Sign Up to Alan Studio